 - Avoid the malls.
 Go once to see the decorations and to get into the spirit.
 Then, come home slip off your shoes and shop online.
 For extra time and postage savings: Have your selections gift wrapped and shipped directly to your family and friends.

 - Set practical objectives for family gatherings.
 You can’t solve 20 years of family problems in one afternoon.
-When your sister harasses you about your weight, tell her “Thanks” and change the subject.
+When your sister harasses you about weight, tell her “Thanks” and change the subject.

 - Don’t wait until January to get your stressed body moving.
 Start walking today.
 Put your favorite tunes on the iPod and walk … don’t stroll … around the block, around the mall or in place in front of your TV – but walk.